DanielCardonaRojas/dotfiles/readme.md

 - TagBar/ctags: ctags indexes files to extract locations of functions, class variable definitions.
 Tagbar lets you navigate through these breakpoints.

 - [Ctrlp](https://kien.github.io/ctrlp.vim/): Is a fuzzy file finder, lets you quickly search for files open them in split windows,tabs etc.

+- [Vim-surround](https://github.com/tpope/vim-surround): Is a plugin for ease of wrapping words in parentheses, brackets, quotes.
 ## Plugin Configuration

 ### Key bindings for this vimrc